 Take more breaks

 Sorry, lawyers, but you need to take more breaks.
 What’s the point of working long hours with the potential of producing poor work?
 Signs you’re overworked include brain fog, forgetfulness, sleepiness, and lack of attention to detail.
 It can be next to impossible to meet your goals or client expectations if you’re working under these conditions.
 You’re prone to making more mistakes which you’ll have to spend time redoing later.
-A decrease in the quality of your work and productivity will look worse than the amount of hours you bill come review time.
+A decrease in the quality of your work and productivity will look worse than the number of hours you bill come review time.

-In this situation, stress management for lawyers could be as simple as taking quick 5 to 15-minute breaks to walk, check your phone for non-work related items, or catching up with a coworker.
+In this situation, stress management for lawyers could be as simple as taking quick 5 to 15-minute breaks to walk, checking your phone for non-work related items, or catching up with a coworker.
 Anything to relieve your brain from focusing on work for even a short amount of time will greatly benefit your work ethic and stress level.

 Similarly to taking breaks, you need to prioritize sleep at night.
 Lawyers are known for working long hours and returning to work on little sleep.
 This too can lead to unsatisfactory work productivity, poor image and can also wreak havoc on your body.

 It’s important for lawyers to set boundaries in their work, especially when it comes to stress management.
-This means creating reasonable working hours that allows for ample rest time.
+This means creating reasonable working hours that allow for ample rest time.
 Workload and client needs can impact when you stop working, but it’s important to make working late the exception, not the norm.

 Stress happens to everyone

 It’s important for lawyers (and everyone) to know that stress happens.
 Whether it’s from work or home, stress can be inevitable.
 How we handle that stress is what makes the difference.
 It starts by identifying what is making you stressed and taking proactive steps to stop it.
 This may mean working up the courage to ask for help.
-Once a faux pas in the legal industry, stress management for lawyers and mental health awareness has become top of mind through the implementation of lawyer assistance programs or LAPS.
+Once a faux pas in the legal industry, stress management for lawyers and mental health awareness have become top of mind through the implementation of lawyer assistance programs or LAPS.